 The business model of Coinbase is centered around the fees it charges for trading cryptocurrencies.
 Other nodes of income include credit card transaction fees, referral fees for promoting courses, a custody service, as well as profits from venture investments.

 Founded in 2012 and based out of San Francisco, the company has become the first widely adopted cryptocurrency startup.
-Today, the company employs over 1,000 employees across six locations.
-Furthermore, Coinbase was rumored to have generated $520 million in annual revenue for 2018 alone.
+Coinbase is expected to go public in 2021.

 How Does Coinbase Work?